 The operational environment of the TOE will include at least one MACsec peer.
 The environment will also include an audit (syslog) server and a Management Workstation.
-The syslog server is used to store audit records, where the TOE uses IPsec to secure the transmission of the records.
+The syslog server is used to store audit records, where the TOE uses TLS 1.2 to secure the transmission of the records.
+The environment will include a CA to provide the TOE with valid certificates and a method to check the peer certificate revocation status.